RyanFabek/CryptoSnap/README.md

-# Crypto - Steganography Applicaton
+# Steganosaurus - Steganography Applicaton

 A simple application to hide text message data in images.
 Created with Python, PySide6 framework.